morse-simulator/morse/doc/morse/user/multinode/tutorials/hla_hybrid.rst

 HLA-based hybrid simulation :tag:`hla`
 ======================================

-In this tutorial, we learn how to use HLA to setup a hybrid simulation.
-A hybrid simulation in the MORSE context is made of at least one MORSE node, connected in a HLA federation to other nodes, being either other simulators (e.g., think about a simulation model for a quadrotor available as a standalone library/binary) or even real robots.
+In this tutorial, we show how to use HLA to setup a hybrid simulation.
+A hybrid simulation in the MORSE context is made up of at least one MORSE node, connected in an HLA federation to other nodes, which may be other simulators (e.g., think about a simulation model for a quadrotor available as a standalone library/binary), or even real robots.

 Prerequisites